 Objectives: To establish an effective and efficient transportation planning program that manages tasks identified in the Unified Planning Work Program (UPWP).
 Administrative duties include coordination of the various advisory committees, developing meeting agendas and minutes, and maintenance of files and administrative records.
 This includes filing of progress reports and invoices and reporting other activities as needed.
 Financial obligations include: invoicing, financial record-keeping, ensuring continuing control over eligible expenditures, and maintenance of timesheets and other employee records.
+Completion of a semi-annual and annual progress report of work activities.
 To continuously maintain and create all necessary and required documents and documentation for transportation planning process administrative compliance.
+Complete and publish the annual listing of obligated or authorized projects.

-Previous Work: The MPO planning staff, housed in the City of Montgomery Transportation Planning Division, has managed the transportation planning process for more than 30 years.
+The MPO planning staff, housed in the City of Montgomery Previous Work: Transportation Planning Division, has managed the transportation planning process for more than 30 years.
 Administrative updates have been submitted on a regular basis.
 Administrative work related to plans, programs, and projects have been prepared.
 Monthly invoices detailing financial transactions have been prepared and semi-annual progress reports have been prepared with financial status per task.
 Invoices for transactions for transportation planning-related work have been processed as well.
 The MPO Staff holds staff meetings twice monthly and as needed to assign work and get progress reports on ongoing work activity.
 A senior MPO staff planner prepared employee evaluations for annual merit pay increase.
 A senior MPO staff planner worked with and provided annual audit information to City of Montgomery Auditors.
 This annual audit was also sent to ALDOT and FTA as required.
-MPO Staff scheduled all MPO, TAC, and CAC meetings for the 2021 year.
+MPO Staff scheduled all MPO, TAC, and CAC meetings for the 2022 year.
+Completion of a semi-annual and annual progress report of work activities.
+Complete and publish the annual listing of obligated or authorized projects.

 Proposed Work: The City of Montgomery will continue to manage the transportation planning process.
 The MPO planning staff will prepare and submit administrative work related to documents required by state and federal agencies, as needed, such as meeting memos, agendas, minutes, correspondence, financial information, and resolutions.
 Equipment, software, and supplies will be purchased as needed for administrative work.
 MPO staff will attend training, workshops, and conferences as needed to further the objectives of the planning process.
 MPO staff will schedule all MPO, TAC, and CAC meetings within a timely fashion to handle MPO business.
 The MPO staff will hold staff meetings twice a month to discuss all MPO activity and work products.
 MPO staff will assist with the annual audit and send the report to ALDOT and FTA, as required.
 MPO staff will assist in any administrative function that is not scheduled as needed and required.
 The Montgomery MPO will follow and abide by forthcoming performance measures/management approach requirements.
-The Montgomery MPO will assist local municipalities and counties with the compilation and distribution of the Americans with Disabilities (ADA) Act Transition plans as necessary in 2023.
+The Montgomery MPO will assist local municipalities and counties with the compilation and distribution of the Americans with